 NATIONAL POST - Why don't doctors take sick days?
 And should they?
 Turns out the answer isn't so simple.
 Patients can be put at risk either way.

 CBC RADIO - The Early Edition - Does hockey cause heart attacks?
 Medical advice for older people considering vigorous exercise.

 CBC RADIO - The World This Weekend - Powerful new narcotic drugs are killing hundreds of people in Vancouver.

-CBC NEWS - Imagine a hospital without Code Blues - unexpected deaths that cause doctors and nurses to run through the halls and attempt to resuscitate a patient.
+CBC NEWS - Imagine a hospital without Code Blues.
 That dream is close to becoming a reality in one university hospital, thanks to a decade of work by a doctor who has harnessed technology to scan vital signs and alert staff when a patient's condition takes a turn for the worse.

 TV ONTARIO - A medical resident has created a true-to-life model to train junior surgeons how to operate inside the mouth of a one-year-old; it's a gamechanger for the millions of children around the world who suffer from cleft pallate, say senior surgeons.

 CBC NEWS - Defibrillator-carrying drones could beat ambulances to the scene of a dying patient, leading to survival rates doubling.
-Sound futuristic?
-It's not - one paramedic service in rural Canada has bought the technology, but the airspace regulator is still figuring out how to make sure 911 drones don't interfere with other aircraft.
+One paramedic service in rural Canada has bought the technology, but the airspace regulator is still figuring out how to make sure drones don't interfere with airplanes.